guerrerocarlos/graphql-lambda-nexus-prisma-example/README.md

 # This example includes:

  * Prisma schemas definitions and client
- * GraphQL SDL schemas definitions
+ * Nexus-prisma generated types and CRUD
  * `Subscription` queries implementation with Prisma module

 # How to